 Which Is Better, Wix Payments or Stripe?

 Wix Payments is better if you run a Wix store and want the simplest setup possible.
 Stripe is better if you need Apple Pay, Google Pay, international payment methods, or plan to sell on platforms other than Wix.
-Both charge the same base rate of 2.9% + $0.30 per transaction, so the real difference between Wix Payments and Stripe comes down to how much flexibility you need.
+Both charge the same base rate of 2.9% + $0.30 per transaction in 2026, so the real difference between Wix Payments and Stripe comes down to how much flexibility your business needs now and in the future.

 This guide compares Wix Payments vs Stripe side by side, covering fees, supported payment methods, ease of use, and when each one makes more sense for your business.
-We also cover where PayPal fits into the picture, since many store owners consider all three options.
+Whether you're searching for Stripe vs Wix Payments or Wix Payments vs Stripe, you'll find the same answer here: the right choice depends on your flexibility needs, not just the rate.
+We also cover how the Stripe Wix integration actually works, and where PayPal fits into the picture, since many store owners consider all three options.

 Key Takeaways